ogr09/phantomjs_doc_ja/API-Reference.md

 <a name="webpage-includeJs" />
 #### `includeJs(url, callback)` {void} ####
-Includes external script from the specified `url` (usually a remote location) and executes the `callback` upon completion.
+Includes external script from the specified `url` (usually a remote location) on the page and executes the `callback` upon completion.

 Example:
 ```js